Ilm-ud-Din: Murder

 Ilm Deen decided to kill the publisher.
 On April 6, 1929, he set out for the bazaar and purchased a dagger for one rupee.
 He hid the dagger in his pants and waited for Rajpal at some distance from Rajpal's shop.
 Rajpal had not arrived yet.
 Ilm Deen did not know what Rajpal looked like.
 He tried to find out where Rajpal was through people that were around.
 Rajpal entered the shop and Ilm Deen did not notice him but soon someone alerted him that Rajpal was inside.
 The young man entered the shop, lunged forward and attacked him.
 He stabbed his dagger into the chest of Rajpal.
 He fell to the ground and died instantly.
 The police arrested Ilm Deen and took him to Lahori Gate Police Station.
 Later Ilm Deen was shifted to Central Jail Mianwali.
 The murder caused considerable religious tension in Punjab and beyond.

 Trial and execution

 The trial lawyer for Ilm Deen was Farrukh Hussain.

 Two witnesses from the prosecution side claimed that he was guilty.
 Muhammad Ali Jinnah, then a prominent Indian lawyer, and later the founder of Pakistan, was then sought out to appear in the appeal hearing at the Lahore High Court.
 Jinnah appealed on the grounds of extenuating circumstances, saying that Ilm Deen was only 19 or 20.
 He asked for the death sentence to be commuted to imprisonment for life.
 This contention was rejected by the court.
 Ilm Deen was convicted and given the death penalty according to the Indian Penal Code, and subsequently executed.

+In popular culture

+Ilm Deen enjoys popularity among some of Pakistan's Islamists, who perceive him as a defender of the faith who has unjustly been executed and thus became a martyr, leading to many apologetic books and movies being made as a way to commemorate him.